69 Notable alumni of

 -

-Michel Kafando is a Burkinabé diplomat who served as the transitional President of Burkina Faso from 2014 to 2015.
-He served in the government as Minister of Foreign Affairs from 1982 to 1983 and was the Permanent Representative of Burkina Faso to the United Nations from 1998 to 2011.
+Michel Kafando is a Burkinabé diplomat and politician, who served as Interim President of Burkina Faso from 2014 to 2015.
+He previously served as Minister of Foreign Affairs from 1982 to 1983 and as Permanent Representative of Burkina Faso to the United Nations from 1998 to 2011.

 -